North–South Centre: Other Activities

-As a partial agreement of the Council of Europe, the centre shares the advantages of being institutionally an integral part of Europe's oldest political organisations of States.
+As a partial agreement of the Council of Europe, the center shares the advantages of being institutionally an integral part of Europe's oldest political organizations of States.
 The Council of Europe is often defined as the "custodian" of Europe's political culture of pluralism, democracy and respect of human rights.
-The centre is under the administrative responsibility of the Directorate of Democracy.
-This tutelage reinforces the intercultural dialogue, education and youth dimensions in the centre's activities.
+The center is under the administrative responsibility of the Directorate of Democracy.
+This tutelage reinforces the intercultural dialogue, education and youth dimensions in the center's activities.

-The centre is a unique confidence-building instrument that enables its partners to analyse, discuss and compare their policies and experiences so that they can share best practices, reach consensuses and influence political debate.
+The center is a unique confidence-building instrument that enables its partners to analyze, discuss and compare their policies and experiences so that they can share best practices, reach consensuses and influence political debate.

 The North–South Centre's work is based on three principles: dialogue, partnership and solidarity.
-Governments, parliaments, local and regional authorities and civil society organisations constitute the partners in the quadrilogue and are involved in the centre's activities.
-They are also represented in the centre's statutory bodies.
+Governments, parliaments, local and regional authorities and civil society organizations constitute the partners in the quadrilogue and are involved in the center's activities.
+They are also represented in the center's statutory bodies.
 This approach helps to bring the different players in North–South cooperation closer, thereby creating constructive synergies.

-The centre carries out studies and organises debates, workshops and training courses.
+The center carries out studies and organizes debates, workshops and training courses.
 It acts as a catalyst by facilitating meetings between players from different horizons and countries, working on issues of common interest and encouraging the formation of networks.
-Its expertise is used and recognised by its partners.
+Its expertise is used and recognized by its partners.